Browser Appliance

 The archives are compressed with 7-Zip.

 Power Users may wish to review and adjust several parameters in the Browser-Appliance.vmx configuration file using a text editor.
-For security reasons, HGFS was disabled by default.
+For security reasons, Shared Folders are disabled by default.

 You can download the Browser Appliance from the Download section above.
 From the VMware website, you can also download VMware Player, a free application that you can use to run the Browser Appliance.